 <img src=“/image file name” alt=“this is where you put in the keywords”>

 How to Find Missing ALT Tags using Screaming Frog

 If you want to take this a step further, you can run a VLOOKUP on the pages that are missing ALT tags and your most organic traffic pages using a tool like Google Analytics.
-This can help with setting up the right priorities for you to work on if you are working through a large list.
+This can help with setting up the right priorities for you to work on if you are working on an extensive list.

 What are ALT Tag Best Practices?